XuXaO415/Capstone2/README.md

 UrGuide is an app where people from all over the world come to make friends.

+To see a working demo of the app, please visit [UrGuide](https://urguide.surge.sh/).

 Why use UrGuide?

 * Make friends when traveling.